brevzin/cpp_proposals/2996_reflection/reflection.md

 * [*.#]{.pnum} If one operand is a null reflection value, then they compare equal if and only if the other operand is also a null reflection value.
 * [*.#]{.pnum} Otherwise, if one operand represents a variable, then they compare equal if and only if the other operand represents the same variable.
 * [*.#]{.pnum} Otherwise, if one operand represents a `$template-id$` referring to a specialization of an alias template, then they compare equal if and only if the other operand represents the same `$template-id$` ([temp.type]).
-* [*.#]{.pnum} Otherwise, if one operand represents a namespace alias or a type alias, then they compare equal if and only if the other operand represents a namespace or type alias sharing the same name, declared within the same enclosing scope, and aliasing the same underlying entity.
+* [*.#]{.pnum} Otherwise, if one operand represents a namespace alias or a `$typedef-name$`, then they compare equal if and only if the other operand represents a namespace alias or `$typedef-name$` sharing the same name, declared within the same enclosing scope, and aliasing the same underlying entity.
 * [*.#]{.pnum} Otherwise, if one operand represents a value, then they compare equal if and only if the other operand represents a template-argument-equivalent value ([temp.type]{.sref}).
 * [*.#]{.pnum} Otherwise, if one operand represents an entity, then they compare equal if and only if the other operand represents the same entity.
 * [*.#]{.pnum} Otherwise, if one operand represents a base class specifier, then they compare equal if and only if the other operand represents the same base class specifier.